 Got up this morning and hauled ass to highway 138 to catch a 10am shuttle to Diamond Lake Resort.
 Made it to the pick up spot (or where we thought it was the pick up spot) in time—did over 3 miles/hr to do it.
 But ended up waiting for the shuttle for over 3 hours.
 Lots of waiting around at Diamond Lake but we had a good lunch there.

 The lake was very pretty.
 Waiting around was irritating.
 We decided to skip Mount Theilsen due to a lack of current information (Diamond Lake Wifi was so slow!)
-I am bummed about this but I also understand we don’t want to die just to make the trail.
+I am bummed about this but I also understand we don’t want to die just to make the Pacific Crest Trail.

 We got a ride from Diamond Lake to Windigo Pass which was awesome so we can do the Oregon Skyline Trail and miss the other bad trail section.
 Now due to this change in plan we only have 20 miles to get to shelter cove which puts us way ahead of schedule.